 '''

-// in the elgg-plugin.php

-'notifications' => [

-'object' => [

-'photo' => [

-'create' => PhotoAlbumCreateNotificationHandler::class, // this

-→needs to be an extension of the \Elgg\Notifications\NotificationEventHandler class

-٦.

-],

-],

-//PhotoAlbumCreateNotificationHandler.php

 class PhotoAlbumCreateNotificationHandler extends \Elgg\Notifications\

 →NotificationEventHandler {

 Overrule this function if you wish to modify the subscribers of this.

 →notification

 This will influence which subscribers are available in the 'get', 'subscribers'.

-⇔event
+⊶event

 public function getSubscriptions(): array {

+/

 Overrule this function if you wish to modify the subject of the notification

 A magic language key is checked for a default notification:

 'notification:<action>:<type>:<subtype>:subject'

 protected function getNotificationSubject(\ElggUser $recipient, string $method):

 →string {

-'''

-'''

 }

 /

 Overrule this function if you wish to modify the body of the notification

 A magic language key is checked for a default notification:

 'notification:<action>:<type>:<subtype>:body'

 protected function getNotificationBody(\ElggUser $recipient, string $method):

 →string {

 }

 Overrule this function if you wish to modify the summary of the notification

 default: "

 protected function getNotificationSummary(\ElggUser $recipient, string $method):

 →string {

 }

-Overrule this function if you wish to modify the target url of the.
+Overrule this function if you wish to modify the target url of the

-\hookrightarrownotification
+→notification

 default: $event->object->getURL()

 protected function getNotificationURL(\ElggUser $recipient, string $method):

 →string {

 }

-Overrule this function if you don't wish to allow the notification event to be

-→configurable on the user notification settings page

-default: true

-public static function isConfigurableByUser(): bool {

-}

 '''

+Overrule this function if you don't wish to allow the notification event to be configurable on the user notification settings page default: true public static function isConfigurableByUser(): bool { }

-Bemerkung: Make sure the notification will be in the correct language by passing the reciepient's language into the elgg_echo() function.
+Note: Make sure the notification will be in the correct language by passing the reciepient's language into the elgg_echo() function.